Urinary Incontinence Management in Women

 This online course includes both theoretical background and practical clinical information.
 The inclusion of clinical case studies and interactive questions will optimise engagement and learning outcomes.

-This course is suitable for all primary care physicians, including general practitioners, continence clinicians, physiotherapists, continence nurse advisors and anyone with an interest in urinary incontinence.
+Suitable for all primary care physicians, including general practitioners, continence clinicians, physiotherapists, continence nurse advisors and anyone with an interest in urinary incontinence.

 - Identify clinical information to create a management plan.